Bake to the roots

 Instructions

 1. Cut the butter and shortening into small pieces – both should be quite cold.
-Add flour, sugar and salt to a large bowl and mix.
-Add the diced butter and shortening and toss, so every piece of the fat is covered with the flour mix.
-Cut the butter and shortening into very small pieces by using a dough scraper (if you have a food processor that can mix, use that one).
-Gradually add the ice water while stirring with the dough scraper.
-The dough is fine when it starts sticking together when you squeeze it between your fingers – if it still crumbles, you should add some more water.
-Form two equal sized dough balls and wrap each in plastic wrap.
-Place in the fridge for at least one hour (you can also do that one day in advance).
+Add flour, sugar and salt to a large bowl and mix it.
+Add the diced butter and shortening and toss it in the flour to cover every piece of the fat with the flour mix.
+Cut the butter and shortening into very small pieces by using a pastry blender* (if you have a food processor that can mix, use that one).
+Gradually add the ice water and mix it in.
+The dough is fine as soon as the crumbs start sticking together when you squeeze them between your fingers.
+If everything is still crumbling, you should add some more ice water.
+Form two equal-sized dough balls and wrap each in plastic wrap.
+Place in the fridge for at least one hour (you can also do that a day in advance).

-2. Preheat the oven to 390˚F (200°C).
-Wash strawberries and rhubarb and let drain.
+2. Preheat the oven to 200°C (390°F).
+Wash the strawberries and rhubarb and let them drain.
 Cut the strawberries into (not too) small pieces.
-Peel the rhubarb and also cut into small pieces – add all to a bowl.
-Mix sugar, cornstarch, cinnamon and salt, add to the bowl and toss the fruits until evenly covered.
+Peel the rhubarb and also cut it into small pieces.
+Add everything to a bowl.
+Mix sugar, cornstarch, cinnamon and salt, add it to the bowl and toss the fruits in the mixture until evenly covered.

-3. Roll out one of the dough balls to a circle that is bigger than the 9 inch (23cm) pie dish – the dough should overlap about an inch (2,5cm).
-Transfer the fruit mix into the dish.
-Roll out the second dough piece and cut into stripes.
-Place the stripes on top of the filling and create a lattice structure.
-Cut off overlapping dough stripes on the sides and cover with the overlapping dough from the crust.
-Press together and form a nice edge.
+3. Roll out one of the dough balls into a circle that is slightly larger than a pie dish (23cm)*.
+The dough should overlap about an inch (2,5cm).
+Transfer the fruit mix to the pie dish and press it down a bit.
+Roll out the second dough ball and cut it into strips.
+Place those strips in a lattice pattern on top of the filling.
+Cut off longer dough strips along the sides (if necessary) and flip the overlapping dough from the base over the dough strips from the lattice top.
+Press the dough together along the edges and create a nice pattern – for example with a fork.

-4. Mix the egg yolk with water and brush the pie with it, sprinkle with bronw sugar.
-Bake for 20 minutes, then reduce the heat to 350˚F (175°C).
-Bake for another 60-75 minutes – the pie should be golden brown (if it gets too dark, cover with aluminum foil).
-Take out of the oven and let cool down completely on a cooling rack.
+4. Mix the egg yolk with some water, brush the dough with it, and sprinkle with brown sugar.
+Bake the pie for about 20 minutes, then reduce the temperature of the oven to 180°C (350°F) and bake the pie for another 60-75 minutes.
+You want a nice golden brown color (if it gets dark early, cover with aluminum foil and continue baking).
+Take the pie out of the oven and let it cool down completely on a cooling rack.

 Notes